grokify/go-nist-sp-800-53/docsrc/rev5/high_uplift/pe.md

 ### PE-11 (1): Alternate Power Supply — Minimal Operational Capability

-Provide an alternate power supply for the system that is activated {{ insert: param, pe-11.01_odp }} and that can maintain minimally required operational capability in the event of an extended loss of the primary power source.
+Provide an alternate power supply for the system that is activated manuallyorautomatically and that can maintain minimally required operational capability in the event of an extended loss of the primary power source.

 Provision of an alternate power supply with minimal operating capability can be satisfied by accessing a secondary commercial power supply or other external power supply.

-an alternate power supply provided for the system is activated {{ insert: param, pe-11.01_odp }};
+an alternate power supply provided for the system is activated manuallyorautomatically;

 the alternate power supply provided for the system can maintain minimally required operational capability in the event of an extended loss of the primary power source.